ALPSCore/CT-INT/README.md

 Please make sure that ALPSCore/CT-INT is going to be built with the same C++ standard as that used for building the ALPSCore libraries (>= C++11).

+## Structure
+We describe the structure of the main contents.

+* LICENSE.TXT   License file
+* src/  source files
+* test/  source files of unit tests
+* tutorials/  Tutorials/samples are included.
+Refer to the readme file in that directory.

 ## Trouble shooting